ClickCease

 The news report mentions one driver, Frank Llewellyn, who had discovered that his 11-year-old 2007 GMC Yukon was included in the Takata recall after his airbag light suddenly illuminated two yeas ago.
 But, he says, there is no fix available to consumers like him because GM is petitioning NHTSA to exempt many of their vehicles from this recall claiming that the airbags in certain trucks and SUVs don’t pose an “unreasonable risk to safety.”

-GM maintains the inflators in these trucks, which have not ruptured in the field or during ballistic testing, will continue to function safely for decades, even in high humidity and high-temperature areas where the Takata airbags have failed and caused the most devastating crashes.
+GM maintains that the inflators in these trucks, which have not ruptured in the field or during ballistic testing, will continue to function safely for decades, even in high humidity and high-temperature areas where the Takata airbags have failed and caused the most devastating crashes.

 GM Should Put Safety First

 Takata has already admitted that the airbags are faulty.
 At this juncture, it is unacceptable for GM to deny repairs to consumers, particularly to those who have received recall notices in the mail.
-Even if GM’s data shows that there is relatively lower risk, the automaker should eliminate all risks from this airbag for consumers.
-It has that duty and responsibility to consumers.
-GM should step up to the plate and fix these defective airbags, period.

 Source: https://www.nbcdfw.com/news/local/Drivers-Say-GM-Refuses-to-Replace-Defective-Airbags-497712861.html